Thug-Lyfe/database_ass_10/README.md

 ```

 For plotting I first needed the tietary, below secondary and above secondary education percentage numbers, with coresponding lifeexpectancy numbers.
 All of which i define to be used later like this:

+Note: I used usa instead of china, even though it had less growth, this was done as china only had one year where they published their education records, which would make for a boring plot...
 ```python
 usa_try = %sql select value as "try",lifeexp from value join location on (location.id = locationID) join subject on (subject.id = subjectID) join (select timeID,value as lifeexp from value where indicatorID = 3 AND subjectID = 1 AND locationID = 30) as lifeexp on (lifeexp.timeID = value.timeID) join time on (time.id = value.timeid) where location like 'USA' AND subject like 'TRY'
 usa_below = %sql select value as "below",lifeexp from value join location on (location.id = locationID) join subject on (subject.id = subjectID) join (select timeID,value as lifeexp from value where indicatorID = 3 AND subjectID = 1 AND locationID = 30) as lifeexp on (lifeexp.timeID = value.timeID) join time on (time.id = value.timeid) where location like 'USA' AND subject like 'BUPPSRY'